Borrowing from Other Libraries

-Library (The Robert and Mary Rita Murphy Stump Library)
+The Robert and Mary Rita Murphy Stump Library

-Promoting academic integrity, knowledge management and lifelong learning, the Library is a student-centered space that offers 50 state-of-the-art computers, scanning stations, printers, laptops, e-readers, e-books, online journals, hardcopy books and over 6,000 educational and popular videos.
-In addition to the main Quiet Study Area, there are 10 group study rooms upstairs, and 3 quiet study rooms on the lower level.
-The SXU Cougar Card allows access into the Library’s 80 databases that provide information on every subject in the curriculum, including full-text journal articles and ebooks not available on the World Wide Web.
-Librarians help students with their assignments and teach valuable research skills in the Library, online, in classrooms, in CANVAS, and in the Library Instruction Classroom.
+Promoting academic integrity, knowledge management and lifelong learning, the Library is a student-centered space that offers state-of-the-art computers, scanning stations, printers, laptops, e-readers, e-books, online journals, hardcopy books and over 6,000 educational and popular videos.
+In addition to the main room which is a Quiet Study Area, and the Bishop Quarter Room for casual study and conversation, there are 10 reservable group study rooms upstairs, 3 quiet study rooms on the lower level, and a few small group study rooms throughout the library.
+The SXU Cougar Card allows access into the Library’s 80 databases that provide information on every subject in the curriculum, including full-text journal articles and e-books not available on the World Wide Web.
+Interlibrary loan services provide materials from our state-wide CARLI consortial partners...and beyond.
+Librarians help students with their assignments and teach valuable research and information handling skills in the Library, online, in classrooms, and in CANVAS.

 L-228, Warde Academic Center